kif-ev/akplanning/INSTALL.md

 When updating the project the database must be migrated.
 Both are done using the `migrate` command.

-This can be done manually by runningthe following command after the container has started:
+This can be done manually by running the following command after the container has started:
 `docker-compose exec -it akplanning-server ./manage.py migrate`

 It can also be done automatically on each container start by setting `AUTO_MIGRATE_DB` to the string `true`